istmobiome/istmobiome-web/content/home/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

-title = "Meet the Team"
-subtitle = ""
+title = "Meet the Istmobiome Team" subtitle = ""

 [content]